marick/lens2/mostly_words/tutorial02-nested.md

      iex> Deeply.get_all(map, Lens.map_values)
      ["one", "two", "three"]

-We can use `Lens.filter` to make a lens that retains only pointers to three-character names:
+We can use `Lens2.Lenses.Filter.filter/1` (aliased to `Lens.filter/1`) to make a lens that retains only pointers to three-character names:

      iex> lens = Lens.map_values |> Lens.filter(& String.length(&1) == 3)